This incredibly scenic drive through the southern Côtes-du-Rhône Villages isn’t just for wine lovers.

 Wines of the Côtes-du-Rhône are very strong, (Typically 14%), so if you wish to take part in la degustation (tasting) before buying, it is recommended that at least one member of your group does not drink any alcohol.
 The police enforce the law vigorously and it is worth bearing in mind that the blood alcohol concentration limit is 0.05 in France as against 0.08 in the UK and the USA.

-The historic city of Avignon, once the home of the Avignon Papacy, is the starting point for this itinerary.
-What better place to start?
 This fascinating walled city is a great place to stay either before or during the itinerary and there is so much to see.
 I have highlighted two of these: the Palais des Papes and the Pont St-Bénezet.
 You could choose to admire both before or after your tour but it takes a couple of hours to explore the Palais so it may be best to leave this till another time.

 Leave Avignon by the D225.
 After 7.5km at le Pontet take the D942 in the direction of Carpentras for 18.5km.
 Carpentras, an important centre for wine, used to be the capital of the Comtat Venaissin, the Avignon Pope’s own territory within France.
 In fact, many of the world famous wine villages on this itinerary are in the Comtat.
 Perhaps this says something about the Avignon Popes’ interest in, and enjoyment of, the wonderful robust red wines of the region and who could blame them?